brianglass/anastasis/files/6_september.md

 Kathisma.
 Tone 8.
 The Wisdom and Word.

-Having by the CreatorÂ’s command become the leader of the heavenly hosts and minister of the divine glory, you are a saving mediator for Christians, taking them from dangers by you immaterial glory; therefore as it fitting we all praise you as we hymn your godlike festival, Michael, Chief Captain.
+Having by the Creator’s command become the leader of the heavenly hosts and minister of the divine glory, you are a saving mediator for Christians, taking them from dangers by you immaterial glory; therefore as it fitting we all praise you as we hymn your godlike festival, Michael, Chief Captain.
 Intercede with Christ God to grant forgiveness of faults to those who celebrate with love your godlike wonders.

 Glory.
 Both now.